highcharts/highcharts-utils/readme.md

 - useMinifiedCode

 CLI arguments are available for preview with `npx highcharts-utils --help`, or an equivalent command.
-The options that are handled at the run time set through "Session settings" (explained above) have precedence over the CLI arguments.
+The options that are handled at the runtime set through "Session settings" (explained above) have precedence over the CLI arguments.